DHARANIDHARAN03K/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

         if (x == '(')
             return 0;

+        // Logical AND/OR
         if (x == '&' || x == '|')
             return 1;

+        // Additive operators
         if (x == '+' || x == '-')
             return 2;

+        // Multiplicative operators
         if (x == '*' || x == '/' || x == '%')
             return 3;

+        // Exponentiation (Highest precedence)
         if (x == '^')
             return 4;